Know Your Brain: Basal Ganglia

 Where are the basal ganglia?

 The basal ganglia are a group of structures found deep within the cerebral hemispheres.
-The structures generally included in the basal ganglia are the caudate, putamen, and globus pallidus in the cerebrum, the substantia nigra in the midbrain, and the subthalamic nucleus in the diencephalon.
+The structures generally included in the basal ganglia are the caudate nucleus, putamen, and globus pallidus in the cerebrum, the substantia nigra in the midbrain, and the subthalamic nucleus in the diencephalon.

 What are the basal ganglia and what do they do?